Torrance High School: Filming history

 As an unofficial tradition, Torrance High has been known for many of its graduates enlisting with the U.S. military, particularly the Marine Corps.
 Many alumni have gone on to become professional players, some before they even graduated.
-Deon Thompson graduated in 2006, and went on to play Basketball for UNC as a Forward.
+Deon Thompson graduated in 2006, and went on to play basketball for UNC as a forward.
 Angela Park became a professional golfer in April before her graduation in 2006, and went on to tie for second place in the LPGA US Women's Open of 2007.
 Angela would earn the 2007 LPGA Rookie of the Year Award.
 Jenny Shin, Class of 2010, has competed on the LPGA Tour since 2011 and won the 2016 LPGA Volunteers of America Texas Shootout along with 22 career top 10 LPGA finishes.

-Student groups are a significant part of student life, with service clubs like UNICEF and KIWIN'S, and academic groups such as Model United Nations and United States Academic Decathlon serving many interests.
-Cultural clubs are also available for students interested in another nationality's culture.
-The largest clubs at Torrance High by average attendance are Service League, CSF, Kiwins, UNICEF, Bible Club, KCC (Korean Culture Club), KFCC (Filipino Club) all averaging between 50-200 students each month.

-Academics

-The school's alma mater is set to the ballad "Annie Lisle."

-Torrance High offers 65,700 instructional minutes on a yearly basis and has nine minimum days for testing and/or staff development.

 In 2004, Torrance High instated its Schoolwide Academic Goals in an effort to raise its education standards.
 Comprising an acronym of the mascot's name, they outline goals of technical competency and other standards.

 Every year, about 50% of the seniors attend community colleges after graduating.

-In 2009, 97% of Torrance High's students passed the CAHSEE exam.